celery/ceps/draft/celery-5-high-level-architecture.rst

     `Enterprise Integration Patterns`_ defines a `Document Message`_ as a :term:`Message` containing data from a data source.

+  Service Activator
+    `Enterprise Integration Patterns`_ defines a `Service Activator`_ as a one-way (request only) or two-way (request-reply) adapter between the :term:`Message` and the service it invokes.
+    The service can be a simple as a method call.
+    The activator handles all of the messaging details and invokes the service like any other client, such that the service doesn’t even know it’s being invoked through messaging.

+  Idempotent Receiver
+    `Enterprise Integration Patterns`_ defines an `Idempotent Receiver`_ as a component that can safely receive the same message multiple times but will produce the same side effects when facing duplicated messages.

   Message Dispatcher

     `Enterprise Integration Patterns`_ defines a `Message Dispatcher`_ as a